 John J. Lipinski has served as our Chairman of the Board since October 2007, our Chief Executive Officer and President and a member of our Board since September 2006, Chief Executive Officer and President of Coffeyville Acquisition LLC ("CA") since June 2005 and Chief Executive Officer and President of Coffeyville Acquisition II LLC ("CA II") and Coffeyville Acquisition III LLC ("CA III") since October 2007.
 Since October 2007, Mr. Lipinski has also served as the Chief Executive Officer, President and a director of the general partner of CVR Partners, LP (the "Partnership"), and as Chairman of the Board of the general partner since November 2010.
 For a discussion of the Partnership, see "Certain Relationships and Related Party Transactions - Transactions with CVR Partners, LP."
 Mr. Lipinski has over 38 years of experience in the petroleum refining industry.
 He began his career with Texaco Inc. In 1985, Mr. Lipinski joined The Coastal Corporation, eventually serving as Vice President of Refining with overall responsibility for Coastal Corporation's refining and petrochemical operations.
-Upon the merger of Coastal with El Paso Corporation in 2001, Mr. Lipinski was promoted to Executive Vice President of Refining and Construction group.
+Upon the merger of Coastal with El Paso Corporation in 2001, Mr. Lipinski was promoted to Executive Vice President of Refining and Chemicals, where he was responsible for all refining, petrochemical, nitrogen-based chemical processing and lubricant operations, as well as the corporate engineering and construction group.
 Mr. Lipinski left El Paso in 2002 and became an independent management consultant.
 In 2004, he became a managing director and partner of Prudentia Energy, an advisory and management firm.
 Mr. Lipinski graduated from Stevens Institute of Technology with a Bachelor of Engineering (Chemical) and received a Juris Doctor degree from Rutgers University School of Law.
 Mr. Lipinski's over 38 years of experience in the petroleum refining industry adds significant value to the Board.
-His in depth knowledge of the issues, opportunities and challenges facing the Company provides the direction and focus the Board needs to ensure the most critical matters are addressed.
+His in-depth knowledge of the issues, opportunities and challenges facing the Company provides the direction and focus the Board needs to ensure the most critical matters are addressed.